 All types of natural stone, including slate, granite, and marble, are naturally resistant to bacteria and microbes, some more than others.
 Still, you can take steps to prevent germs from living in the pores and crevices of your stone.
 If you want to learn how to disinfect granite and natural stone, here are 5 easy tips.

-1. Kill Germs with Soap and Water
+1. Kill Germs with an EPA approved disinfectant

 2. Use a Daily Stone-Safe Cleaner